Correlation Detection and an Operational Interpretation of the Renyi Mutual Information: Introduction

-This hypothesis test figures prominently when analyzing the converse to various channel coding questions in classical as well as quantum information processing.\footnote{There exists an intimate connection between quantum channel coding and binary hypothesis testing (see, e.g.,~\cite{hayashi03}).
+The above hypothesis test figures prominently when analyzing various channel coding questions in classical~\cite{polyanskiy10,hayashi09,fabregas16} as well as quantum information processing~\cite{hayashi03}.
 This connection is particularly important when analyzing how much information can be transmitted with a single use of a quantum channel~\cite{wang10,matthews12} or when approximating how much information can be transmitted with finitely many uses of the channel~\cite{tomamicheltan14,datta14}.
-(See also~\cite{polyanskiy10,hayashi09} for the classical case.
-In particular, Polyanskiy~\cite[Sec.~II]{polyanskiy13} discusses the classical special case of this hypothesis testing problem.)} There, the problem is specified by a description of a channel $\mathcal{E}_{A' \to B}$ and a bipartite state $\rho_{AA'}$ where the system $A$ constitutes an environment of the channel, $A'$ is the channel input, and $B$ its output.
-We are given an unknown state on $n$ copies of $A$ and $B$ and consider the following two hypotheses. \begin{description}[itemsep=0mm] \item[Null Hypothesis] The state is the output of $n$ uses of the channel $\mathcal{E}_{A'\to B}$, namely the state is exactly $\rho_{AB}^{\otimes n}$ where $\rho_{AB} := \mathcal{E}_{A' \to B}[\rho_{AA'}]$. \item[Alternate Hypothesis] The state is the output of a ``useless'' channel and decoupled from the environment, namely it is of the form $\rho_A^{\otimes n} \otimes \sigma_{B^n}$ with $\sigma_{B^n}$ any state on $n$ copies of $B$. \end{description}
+There, the problem is specified by a description of a channel $\mathcal{E}_{A' \to B}$ and a bipartite state $\rho_{AA'}$ where the system $A$ constitutes an environment of the channel, $A'$ is the channel input, and $B$ its output.
+We are given an unknown state on $n$ copies of $A$ and $B$ and consider the following two hypotheses. \begin{description}[itemsep=0mm] \item[null hypothesis] The state is the output of $n$ uses of the channel $\mathcal{E}_{A'\to B}$, namely the state is exactly $\rho_{AB}^{\otimes n}$ where $\rho_{AB} := \mathcal{E}_{A' \to B}[\rho_{AA'}]$. \item[alternative hypothesis] The state is the output of a ``useless'' channel and decoupled from the environment, namely it is of the form $\rho_A^{\otimes n} \otimes \sigma_{B^n}$ with $\sigma_{B^n}$ any state on $n$ copies of $B$. \end{description} Polyanskiy~\cite[Sec.~II]{polyanskiy13} discusses the classical special case of this hypothesis testing problem.